rohanshah8/Sentiment-Analysis-On-Tweets/README.md

 Find Trending Topics
 see presentation for it.

-We are using Flask,python,pandas,sklearn,matplotlib,pickle,html etc.
+We are using Flask , python , pandas , sklearn , matplotlib , pickle , html etc.